 The current wastewater treatment facility in downtown Milton is permitted for a maximum discharge capacity of 2.5 million gallons per day (MGD).
 Under the existing permit, treated sanitary effluent is discharged directly into the Blackwater River.
 Additional expansion(s) at existing site are not feasible for expansion due to regulatory constraints and site conditions.
 With existing flows in the 2.1 MGD range, the plant is nearly at capacity with no opportunity for expansion.
 However, the County's population and household count continue to increase at a substantial rate.
+The current breakdown of the daily use measured by Gallons Per Day (GPD) is: Industrial 45%, Residential 35% and commercial 20%.

 Substantial investments were made at the existing plant by the Federal Emergency Management Agency (FEMA) and the City of Milton to protect and fully utilize the 2.5 MGD permitted discharge.
 Over the past decade, almost \$21 million was invested in the program.
 Despite these investments, current projections indicate the existing 2.5 MGD plant capacity will be fully consumed by 2024.
-Once this remaining plant capacity is used up, the City of Milton will not be able to accept new projects or wastewater flows in the franchise area.
-Should adequate funding for this project not be received, City officials will be closely scrutinizing all future requests for sanitary sewer service that will focus on benefits the service has to the Milton and surrounding communities.
+Once this remaining plant is at capacity, the City of Milton will not be able to accept new projects or wastewater flows in the franchise area.
+Should adequate funding for this project not be received, City officials will closely scrutinize all future requests for sanitary sewer service, focusing on benefits the service has to Milton and surrounding communities.